 And finally, be a respectful guest.
 Clean up after yourself, take good care of the apartment, and be mindful of noise.
 Communicate any issues that come up right away.
 Your host can’t help you unless they know what is going on, so as with anything, don’t wait until review time to tell them about a disappointment.
 A good host will quickly rectify any issues so you can enjoy the rest of your stay.

 Ready to get started?
-Use this referral link to get a $35 travel credit when you book your first Airbnb stay!
+Use this referral link to get $40 in free travel credit when you book your first Airbnb stay!

-If you’ve used Airbnb, where have you stayed?
-What did you love or not love about the experience?
+Have you used Airbnb in your travels?
+What did you love (or not love) about the experience?

 Liked this post?
 Pin it!